Cameron913/cameron913.github.com/_posts/Work/2013-05-22-tiny-palette.md

 5. Click on the hex color that shows up on hover to copy or change it.

 The code for Tiny Palette can be found on [GitHub](https://github.com/Cameron913/Tiny-Palette).

+Note: I just found a bug that prevents the dragging functionality from working in Firefox, currently working on a fix.